Sharing Custom Scalars Across Multiple Subgraphs

 Can I override a shared scalar in a single subgraph?

-What happens if the gateway encounters conflicting scalar definitions?
+What happens if the gateway encounters same-named scalars that behave differently?